elze/vercel-express-react-demo/README.md

-# Getting Started with Create React App
+# React.js app with Express.js backend

 This is a React.js app with Express.js backend created for Women Who Code Austin, TX frontend meetup to demonstrate running a full stack app on Vercel.